 Most business owners understand the importance of undergoing regular HVAC maintenance.
-Unfortunately, many fail to keep up with preventative maintenance tasks resulting in poor unit performance, climbing energy bills and reduced lifespan of equipment.
+Unfortunately, many fail to keep up with preventative maintenance tasks resulting in poor unit performance, climbing energy bills, and reduced lifespan of the equipment.
 An experienced commercial HVAC company will often provide commercial clients with a contract that lists all of the essential services needed for springtime heating and cooling system maintenance.
 Here is a look at some of these critical commercial HVAC maintenance services and why they are important to have in a preventative maintenance contract.

 Replace Air Filters

 Air filters are constantly working to trap hazardous dirt, dust and allergens that can travel into a building causing a variety of health problems.
 However, there are a number of reasons to replace air filters on a regular basis in addition to the health benefits.
 Regularly replacing a commercial air filter can help extend the life of an HVAC unit.
 Heating and cooling systems can be costly to replace; by replacing the air filters regularly you can prevent an accumulation of debris that can cause the system to overheat and stop working effectively.

 Clear Drain Lines and Pans

 Air conditioners not only cool a building but also remove humidity to keep your indoor air quality more comfortable.
 All excess moisture is removed from the building through a condensate drain line.
 However, these drain lines can become clogged causing an overflow or the pans can develop leaks.
 These problems prevent moisture from being properly disposed of and can increase the risk of flooding which can lead to mold and mildew growth.
 With preventative commercial HVAC maintenance, business owners can ensure that the drain lines and pans remain free of debris and in good condition.
 If the drain is found to contain sludge that is causing a full or partial clog, these substances can be removed to allow moisture to travel out of your building.